swiftlang/swift-testing/Documentation/ABI/TestContent.md

 The function `accessor` is a C function.
-When called, it initializes the memory at `outValue` to an instance of the appropriate type and returns `true`; or, if it could not generate the relevant content, leaves the memory uninitialized and returns `false`.
+When called, it initializes the memory at `outValue` to an instance of the appropriate type and returns `true`; or, if it could not generate the relevant content, it leaves the memory uninitialized and returns `false`.
 On successful return, the caller is responsible for deinitializing the memory at `outValue` when done with it.

 If `accessor` is `nil`, the test content record is ignored.
 The testing library